se-for-sci/se-for-sci.github.io/content/week2/pytest.md

 This is a working unit test for the function `f(x)`.
 If you were to run this file, you would be running a test which will verify that f does square a few inputs.
-But there are a few problems with this, especially related to scaling
+But there are a few problems with this, especially related to scaling:
-out:

 - The test does not report that it passed, it's silent.
 - If the test fails, you get very little helpful output, just the line which